MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Design and Development of MOFU

 \subsection{Design concept}

-The robot developed in this study was designed with an expansion-contraction mechanism at its core to realize a sense of animacy, supplemented by several additional features.
-Here, we describe the specific concepts of quiet operation, mobility, and a fluffy exterior.
+The robot developed in this study was designed around an expansion--contraction mechanism to evoke a sense of animacy, complemented by several additional features.
+Here, we describe the specific design concepts of quiet operation, mobility, and a fluffy exterior.

-Since animal muscles do not produce sound during movement, minimizing operational noise was considered an essential factor in achieving ``animacy.''
-Therefore, the robot employs direct-drive motors without gears and components with low sliding noise to ensure quiet operation.
-This design suppresses mechanical sounds during motion and reduces mechanical impressions perceived by users.
+As animal muscles typically do not produce sound during movement, minimizing operational noise was considered essential for achieving a sense of ``animacy.''
+To this end, the robot uses direct-drive motors without gears and incorporates components with low sliding noise.
+This design suppresses mechanical sounds during motion, reducing the perception of mechanical artifacts among users.
+When measured in an indoor environment with ambient noise, the sound level during both locomotion and expansion--contraction remained below 50 dB, as recorded by a sound level meter (Testo 816-1) placed approximately 50 $cm$ from MOFU.

-Animals that humans commonly interact with are capable of autonomous locomotion.
+Animals that humans commonly interact with can move autonomously.
 Accordingly, the robot was equipped with a mobility mechanism.
-To ensure structural simplicity and compactness, wheeled locomotion was adopted.
-A differential two-wheel drive mechanism was implemented, enabling both straight movement and turning on a horizontal plane.
-Wheels were chosen over legs to prioritize stability, as expansion-contraction was positioned as the primary interaction element.
-In addition, by incorporating an internal power supply and eliminating external cables, the robot emphasizes an autonomous appearance.
+Structural simplicity and compactness was maintained by adopting wheeled locomotion.
+A differential two-wheel drive mechanism enables both straight movement and rotation on a horizontal plane.
+Wheels were selected over legs to prioritize stability, as expansion--contraction was the primary interaction element.
+Additionally, the use of an internal power supply and elimination of external cables enhance the robot’s autonomous appearance.

-Furthermore, many animals are covered with skin or fur, and such textures are considered to contribute to impressions of animacy.
-To emulate this characteristic, the robot adopts a soft, fluffy cover.
-Previous studies have compared robots with soft versus hard surface textures of the same design, and have shown that soft textures enhance the alleviation of psychological and physiological stress, suggesting their potential effectiveness in robot therapy \cite{2019-uw}.
+Furthermore, many animals are covered with skin or fur, which contributes to impressions of animacy.
+Hence, the robot was enveloped in a soft, fluffy cover to emulate this characteristic.
+Previous studies comparing robots of the same design but with soft versus hard surface textures have shown that soft textures can reduce psychological and physiological stress, suggesting their potential effectiveness in robot therapy \cite{2019-uw}.